donejs/donejs/docs/features.md

 1. When the application loads, it checks for available cache connections (by default this looks for localStorage or memory).
 1. When a request is made, it checks for a cache hit.
-1. If there is a hit, the request is completed immediately with the cached data. *Note: even partial hits like subsets can be served by the cache.*
+1. If there is a hit, the request is completed immediately with the cached data.
 1. Regardless of a hit or miss, a request is made in the background to the actual API endpoint.
 1. When that response comes back, if there was a difference between the API response data and the cache hit data, the initial request promise is updated with the new data.
 Template data bindings will cause the UI to update automatically with these changes.
 1. Response data is automatically saved in the cache, to be used for future requests - whether that's in the current page session, or when the user comes back in the future.